Instacart changes policy, will not use tips to subsidize worker pay

 Under the new model, which will be rolled out “in the coming days,” Instacart will contact all drivers who lost out on tips on jobs below the $10 threshold.
 If a driver was paid $7 by Instacart, he or she will receive an additional $3 from the company in back pay.
 A source close to the company who was not authorized to speak publicly said the move would cost the company millions of dollars.

-Instacart said it will also raise the minimum batch payment from $3 to $5 for smaller delivery-only jobs and between $7 and $10 for jobs where the driver also picks and packs the orders.
+Instacart said it will also raise the minimum batch payment from $3 to $5 for smaller delivery-only jobs and from $7 to $10 for jobs where the driver also picks and packs the orders.